natty1712/Holiday/AndroidUpdate.txt

-Show Full Site URL - Always show the full URL in the top bar
+Lock Bars - Lock the top and buttom bar into place while scrolling